6859-sp21/a4-bikerides/README.md

 <b> Design Decisions </b><br>
 The team was fundamentally interested in the Bluebikes Data, which reports bikeshare trips around Boston, and see if an <i> urban pulse</i> can be noticed via visualisation.
 We then decided on our final product to be an interactive map-based tool that allows users to click on different variables to explore.
+Instead of having a very specific question (such as how many students use bluebikes at 12am), we decided to build an interactive tool that allowed people to explore that specificity.
+Hence, the decision was to map out the total arrivals + departures at each station as the default view, and then adding different things for people to explore.
+When the user hovers over each station, a tooltip will appear, showing the station name and the exact number of arrivals and departures.

 <b> Rationale for Design Decisions </b><br>
 Since the data was spatial in nature, we definitely had to have a mapbase - and started off with that.